 Mean Time to Detect (MTTD) and Mean Time to Resolution (MTTR) rates.

-Best Tools For Log Monitoring in 2020
+Best Tools For Log Monitoring

 Open Source Tools

 There are many free, open-source tools in the market which can help in log management and analysis.
 You can explore tools like Graylog, LOGalyze, and GoAccess for log monitoring.
 The ELK-stack consisting of tools like Elasticsearch, Logstash, and Kibana can also help you create a highly capable logging setup.
 While many large organizations rely on the ELK-stack to manage and analyze massive log volumes, configuring and maintaining it can be a big challenge.
 You may have to rely on the open-source community to meet your unique logging requirements.
 Further, managing the costs involved in setting up an infrastructure (either on-premises or cloud-based) can also be challenging.

 Unlike most open-source tools, commercial log analyzers do not require any significant time and effort in the configuration.
 Further, these days, you don’t have to worry about vendor lock-in issues; you can try out various options as most vendors offer Logging as a Service (LaaS).
 There are various plans to suit different logging requirements of organizations.
 Self-service portals, offering a quick setup, help in getting started without any configuration challenges.
 Further, most of these cloud-logging services offer agentless log aggregation, which means you don’t have to install any software for centralized log management.